Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-• Sigmund Freud — The Interpretation of Dreams (1900) — Offers foundational concepts on the role of repressed emotions in dreams.
+- Sigmund Freud — The Interpretation of Dreams (1900) — Freud's work on dreams as reflections of repressed desires is relevant to understanding familial symbols.

 Sources & interpretation basis